hasufell/docker-gentoo-pydio/README.md

 _ENABLE WEBDAV_, then change _SHARES URI_ to `/shares`.
 This only enables global WebDAV support.
 Every user has to enable it for himself too under _My Account_ and then _WEBDAV PREFERENCES_.

+For the mailer to work, follow <https://pyd.io/docs/v5/workspaces/workspaces-additional-features/notifications/> and make sure you passed the correct environment variables as described in [Prerequisites](#prerequisites).

 ## Backups